In medicine, we sometimes treat many to benefit a few. In that regard, medicine is practiced like laws are enacted.

 We sure have a lot of laws in our society and none of us know what they all are.
 I have long felt that for every new law that is passed another law should go out of “business” or sunset.
 Perhaps, we should have net neutrality law for laws.
 There can be only so many laws being enforced at any one time.

 Most laws, when you think about it, are enacted to deal with a very small segment of the population that may be engaged in an activity that most of us find wrong.
 The downside to that is that 100% (unless you are a politician) of us have to comply with the law meant for perhaps 1% of the population.
-Complying with laws results in inconvenience, money, and time depending on the law.
+Complying with laws results in inconvenience, money, and time.
 Thus, we are all affected by laws even though many of them really will never apply to most of us.

 Medicine many times is practiced in the same way especially when it comes to prevention.
 We sometimes treat many to benefit a few, and there can be negative consequences to those treated, yet who do not benefit from treatment.